 The Lattice Structure and Individual Accountability

 You will be responsible for managing your own workload and will be accountable to others on your team.
-More importantly, only you can make a commitment to do something (for example, a task, a project, or a new role)--but once you make a commitment, you will be expected to meet it.
+More importantly, you will make commitments (for example, a task, a project, or a new role) that support team priorities.
+Once you make a commitment, you will be expected to meet it.
 A "core commitment" is your primary area of concentration.
-You may take on additional commitments depending on your interests, the company's needs, and your availability.
+You may take on additional commitments depending on your interests, the company's needs and your availability.

 Relationships and Direct Communication